ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 - Honorable mention: Pagani Zonda F (too expensive but best use for a free car marker)

-This is basically the same setup as the [Grip](#grip) one, with some key differences in the ride height and body.
+This is basically the same setup as the [Grip](#grip) one, with a key differences in the ride height for better soaking up of bumps.

 | Part       | Stage | Price      | Tunes                                                                                           |
 | ---------- | ----- | ---------- | ----------------------------------------------------------------------------------------------- |